 Prof. Caiani is open to supervising students in areas related to:

-• Right Wing and Left Wing Populism and political identity
+- Right Wing and Left Wing Populism

-• Far Right Politics
+- Far Right Politics (movements and parties)

 Current (phd) Supervisees:

-• Nicolò Pennucci (on counter populist social movements)
+- Nicolò Pennucci (Anti populist social movements)

-• Ivan Tranfic (on anti-gender social movements)
+- Ivan Tranfic (Anti-gender social movements)

-• Bathuan Erren (on diffusion of mobilization)
+- Bathuan Erren (Diffusion of mobilization)

 - Damla.Keskekci (The transnationalization of radical right social movements)